sebguarna01/41013_Assignment2/4. System Demo (3rd Nov)/README.md

 <!-- CONTRIBUTIONS -->
 ## Contributions:
-The project team collaborated on the Project Demo Video tasks equally.
+The project team collaborated on the Project Demonstration tasks equally.
 We made sure to communicate project needs and distribute tasks equally and fairly.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>